osrf/gazebo_tutorials/haptix_optitrack/tutorial.md

 This tutorial describes how to configure the Optitrack motion tracking system for use with the HAPTIX Gazebo simulator.

 ## What you'll need
+All of the necessary items, including all software components, will be provided to participating HAPTIX teams.
+We are also providing links for any participants or hobbyists who want to create their own kit.

 1. A Linux computer with the HAPTIX Gazebo simulator installed (see [here](http://gazebosim.org/tutorials?cat=haptix&tut=haptix_install) for instructions).

-2. A Windows computer or a Windows virtual machine with the Motive motion tracking software installed. (link to motion tracking install)
+2. A Windows computer or a Windows virtual machine with the Motive motion tracking software installed.
+(Motive software installation instructions are [here](https://www.naturalpoint.com/optitrack/downloads/motive.html))

-3. The Optitrack V120 Trio 3D camera and necessary wires, hubs, etc. (link to buy)
+3. The Optitrack V120 Trio 3D camera and necessary wires, hubs, etc. ([purchase here](https://www.naturalpoint.com/optitrack/products/v120-trio/))

+4. A camera tripod, 1-2 meters high

-4. A set of motion tracking targets (at least 9 total motion tracking spheres are needed) (link to buy)
+5. A set of motion tracking targets (DIY participants can find motion tracking accessories here [here](https://www.naturalpoint.com/optitrack/products/suits-markers/), we recommend getting 9 reflective markers, 9 short bases, and 2 rigid body bases)

 ## Camera setup
+Set up the

+connecting optitrack

+Note: if you need to simulate the left arm, the physical setup must be flipped:

 ## Motion tracking target setup